Who is this course suited to?

 - Department of labour recognised First Aid Course.

-- 4 x 4 driving qualification issued by the Transport Education Training Authority (TETA) – NQF 3.
+- 4 x 4 driving qualification issued by Will of Africa Training – NQF 3

 - Guiding in the natural environment and creating a guided experience